 You can practice Quiz on different topics from the link given below:

-Points to keep in mind while preparing the Reasoning section for SBI PO Prelims 2021:
+Points to Ponder while preparing Reasoning for SBI PO Prelims

 1) Practice a lot of questions.
-Cramming will never work in the Reasoning Section of SBI PO Prelims.
+Cramming will never work in the Reasoning questions of SBI PO Prelims.
 Questions based on Reasoning will be purely logic-based.
-Practice as many questions as possible, so that your logic-building process is initiated and you can identify how to proceed further with a problem.
+Practice as SBI PO previous year's question paper as possible, so that your logic-building process is initiated and you can identify how to proceed further with a problem.

 2) Maintain Speed and Accuracy: Always starts with reading and understanding concepts of the Reasoning topics.
 Try to make an image of the question in your mind wherever possible.
 Once you are able to understand the basics behind each topic, divert your focus on both speed and accuracy since SBI PO is a competitive recruitment examination.